denull0/cake-missing-guides/README.md

 Sometimes when riding on uneven surfaces the plastic fender would flex and bang on the wheel.
 The solution from Cake is to cut 5cm from the fender.

 ### Rattling noise from the motor.
 Take a video and contact their support.
 But you can check to make sure you have the correct belt tension (25-30mm).
-If this doesn't help, check if the front sprocket is properly tightened.
+If this doesn't help, check if the front sprocket is properly tightened, before jumping to terminal conclusions.

 ### How to see % of battery remaining?
 Hold the middle and bottom buttons for 5 seconds and you'll see the Info screen.
 Look for "SoC".